shreyansh1410/codeMate/README.md

 -
 - To secure the room id, either use crypto package to create an encoded string
 - Or use auth provided by socket.io (Read in docs)

+## Storing chats in DB

+- Create a new Schema for Chats
+- Attributes for participatns and messages
+- Messages itself will be a schema
+- Message attributes are senderId and the text
+- Text is string and senderId of mongoose object id type that refers to User